 Bayer offers a broad portfolio of season-long products to help sorghum growers achieve the highest possible yield and grain quality, including:

-For information on Bayer’s portfolio of products to help cereal growers maximize yields and protect crops, contact your local Bayer representative.
+For information on Bayer’s portfolio of products to help sorghum growers maximize yields and protect crops, contact your local Bayer representative.